 About Ian Mitroff

-Dr. Ian Mitroff is widely regarded as the founder of the discipline of crisis management.
+Dr. Ian Mitroff is an internationally recognized crisis management expert and widely regarded as the founder of the discipline of crisis management.
 He specializes in crisis prevention, strategic planning, and the design of ethical work environments.
-Known for his thinking and writing on a wide range of business and societal issues, Dr. Mitroff has published over 350 papers and articles and 29 books, including Swans, Swine, and Swindlers: Coping with the Growing Threat of Mega-Crises and Mega-Messes and Why Some Companies Emerge Stronger And Better From A Crisis.
+Known for his thinking and writing on a wide range of business and societal issues, Dr. Mitroff has published nearly 400 papers and articles and 30 books, including Swans, Swine, and Swindlers: Coping with the Growing Threat of Mega-Crises and Mega-Messes and Why Some Companies Emerge Stronger And Better From A Crisis.

-Dr. Mitroff is Professor Emeritus at the Marshall School of Business and the Annenberg School for Communication at the University of Southern California, Los Angeles, an Adjunct Professor in the College of Environmental Design at the University of California, Berkeley, and an Adjunct Professor of Health Policy in the School of Public Health at St. Louis University.
-He is also a Senior Research Associate for Catastrophic Risk Management at the Haas School of Business, University of California, Berkeley.
+Dr. Mitroff is Professor Emeritus at the USC Marshall School of Business at the University of Southern California, an Adjunct Professor at Saybrook University, San Francisco, and an Adjunct Professor in the School of Public Health at St. Louis University.
+He is also a Senior Investigator at the Center for Catastrophic Risk Management at the University of California, Berkeley, and a member of the Board of Scientific Counselors for the Office of Public Health Preparedness and Response at the Centers for Disease Control and Prevention, U.S. Department of Health and Human Services.
 He is the president and founder of Mitroff Crisis Management.

 About Mitroff Crisis Management